DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 * have settled or pre-settled status under the [EU Settlement Scheme (EUSS)](https://www.gov.uk/settled-status-eu-citizens-families)
 * have [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk)

-### Already studying in the UK as an international student?

-#### The graduate visa

-If you are currently studying in the UK on a student visa, you may be able to apply for a [graduate visa](#other-types-of-visa-you-can-use-to-work-and-study-in-england).
+If you are currently studying in the UK on a student visa, you may be able to apply for a [graduate visa](#graduate-visa).

-#### Visa requirements for postgraduate teaching apprenticeships

-A postgraduate teaching apprenticeship is a type of salaried teacher training course.
-You may be able to apply if you are already living in the UK.

-To apply, you will need to meet both the following conditions:

-* you must have settled or pre-settled status under the EU Settlement Scheme
-* you must have been living in the UK or the EEA for 3 or more years before the start of your apprenticeship

-If you do not have settled or pre-settled status under the EU Settlement Scheme, you will need to meet both the following conditions:

-* you must have a visa or immigration status allowing you to work in the UK (for example, a graduate visa)
-* you must have been living in the UK for 3 or more years before the start of your apprenticeship

-[Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists postgraduate teaching apprenticeships.

 ### The EU Settlement Scheme